Nohra concentration camp: Closure and legacy

+The Heimatschule was closed in October 1933.
+From 1935, the camp site was used by the Luftwaffe, who added some barracks and further buildings.
+The barracks were used by the Red Army after the end of World War II.
+In 1946, the government of Thuringia considered moving their administration offices to the site of the Nohra airfield, but this was not accepted by the Soviet occupying authorities.
+The building that had housed the camp was demolished in the early 1950s.
 In 1988, the Weimar district Socialist Unity Party of Germany ordered the installation of a memorial plaque for the concentration camp in Nohra.
-After German reunification, the plaque was moved to the town hall attic in 1990, and there was no local indication of the existence of the camp in the early 2000s.
+The plaque read In dieser Gemeinde haben die imperialistischen Machthaber im März 1933 das erste faschistische Konzentrationslager in Thüringen errichtet. ('In this municipality, the imperialist rulers set up the first fascist concentration camp in Thuringia in March 1933') After German reunification, the plaque was moved to the town hall attic in 1990, and there was no local indication of the existence of the camp in the early 2000s.
 In the 2010s, a local history club was working on having memorial boards installed.
+This has not happened as of 2023.